|

 Worship

 The children participate in daily devotions and weekly chapel services.
-In addition to worshipping God, the children learn respect for God's house, develop positive worship attitudes, and learn hymns and forms of worship.
+In addition to worshiping God, the children learn respect for God's house, develop positive worship attitudes, and learn hymns and forms of worship.

 Staffing